poseidon-framework/poseidon-framework.github.io/trident.md

                            package, individuals which are not requested are removed.
 This option skips only the second step, but still performs the first.
-  --outPlinkPopName ARG    Where to write the population/group name into the FAM
+  --outPlinkPopName MODE   Where to write the population/group name into the FAM
                            file in Plink-format.
 Three options are possible: asFamily (default) | asPhenotype | asBoth.
 See also --inPlinkPopName.